Skip to content

 add: True

 Configuration for incorporating existing power plant capacities: - add: Include existing GEM capacities in the model.
-These are retired only if they reach end of life (determined based on the costs tech config) - grouping_years: Years for capacity grouping - threshold_capacity: Minimum capacity threshold - techs: Technologies to include from existing capacity data
+These are retired only if they reach end of life (determined based on the costs tech config) - grouping_years: Years for capacity grouping - collapse_years: Treat grouped capacities as a single unit when preparing & solving network - threshold_capacity: Minimum capacity threshold (MW) - techs: Technologies to include from existing capacity data - node_assignment: Method for assigning plants to nodes (simple or gps)

 Region Configuration